From Exclusion to Innovation: How the Forgotten Story of Women’s Saddle Sores Is Redefining Bike Design

 A Turning Point: Inclusive Innovation and True Customization

-The last decade has brought a breath of fresh air-along with some real engineering wins.
-Major brands began to pressure-map female anatomy and finally recognized this simple truth: one saddle doesn’t fit all.
+The last decade has brought fresh air—along with real engineering wins.
+Major brands began pressure-mapping female anatomy and finally recognized a simple truth: one saddle doesn’t fit all.
 Newer models use features like:

 • Multi-density foam and anatomically correct cutouts for soft tissue relief